gupy-io/searchops/docs/RTR/README.md

 end process
 ```

-It indeed passes the check and can be said to have zero downtime.
-But if we want
+It passes the check and can be said to have zero downtime.
+But if we want to
-to check the "relocation transparency" property, we can change the process to
+check the "relocation transparency" property, we can change the process to
 create a new document and add an expectation about the state of existing
 documents: